Things I do before I cruise

 Check your insurance.

-We have annual insurance depending where we plan to travel in the next 12 months we take out different coverage.
-The places your insurance covers you for are not always that clear most standard worldwide insurance excludes the USA & Canada unless otherwise stated.
+We have annual insurance.
+Depending where we plan to travel in the next 12 months we take out different coverage.
+The places your insurance covers you for are not always very clear.
+Most standard worldwide insurance excludes the USA & Canada unless otherwise stated.
 European cover sometimes covers parts of North Africa.
-Sometimes with European cover it does not include Spain.
-Just be careful you have chosen the correct cover for the places you are visiting.
+Sometimes European cover does not include Spain.

-Another very important thing to check is that you have Cruise Cover included.
 If you are buying single trip insurance buy it when you purchase your holiday that way if something unfortunate happens in advance of your cruise you are still covered this is more important if you are paying your cruise off on monthly payments in advance.

 Plan your packing.

 Do a little research into the possible weather conditions you can expect on your cruise.
-Unfortunately the weather is never predictable but be sure to cover most of the possibilities depending on where you are cruising what time of year it is and if there are any requirements for dress code on the particular cruise line you are travelling with.
-It’s not just formal wear there could be themed nights you would like to get involved with or not it’s your choice.
-The best place to check for this information is the cruise companies website itself.
+Unfortunately the weather is never predictable but be sure to cover most possibilities.
+This will depend on where you are cruising what time of year it is and if there are any dress code requirements on the particular cruise line you are travelling with.

-If you are flying you need to be aware of the weight restrictions for luggage, on some cruise lines there are restrictions on the number of luggage items you can bring with others there are no restrictions.
+If you are flying you need to be aware of the weight restrictions for luggage.
+On some cruise lines there are restrictions on the number of luggage items you can bring with others there are no restrictions.

 My final routine for the morning of a cruise is as follows:- get up, wash and shave, take the Dax (our dog) for a long walk.
 Come home and cook breakfast, we usually have a treat of a fried breakfast when we go on holiday.
 Pack up the car with the dogs bits and pieces.
 Lindsey & and I usually drop the dog off together for his holiday.
 Come home pack up the car go around the house turning everything off and check the security of the house.
 In the meantime Lindsey has a list of things that she does so hopefully we get finished at about the same so we can jump into our car and head off to our cruise.
 Let the holiday begin!